-Some issuers disclose non-GAAP financial measures in press releases, management's discussion and analysis (MD&A), prospectus filings, websites and marketing materials.
+Some issuers disclose non-GAAP financial measures in press releases, management's discussion and analysis, prospectus filings, websites and marketing materials.

 Staff is concerned that investors may be confused or even misled by non-GAAP financial measures.
-Staff is also concerned about the prominence of disclosure given to non-GAAP financial measures related to earnings compared to the prominence of profit or loss determined in accordance with an issuer's GAAP.
+Staff is also concerned about the prominence of disclosure given to non-GAAP financial measures related to earnings compared to the prominence of earnings measures specified, defined or determined under an issuer's GAAP.
 In staff's view, these concerns can be addressed by appropriate disclosure accompanying non-GAAP financial measures.

-Financial statements prepared in accordance with an issuer's GAAP provide investors with a clearly defined basis for financial analysis and comparison among issuers.
+Financial statements prepared in accordance with an issuer's GAAP provide investors with a clear basis for financial analysis and comparison among issuers.
 Staff recognizes that non-GAAP financial measures may provide investors with additional information to assist them in understanding critical components of an issuer's financial performance.
-However, an issuer should not present a non-GAAP financial measure in a way that confuses or obscures the most directly comparable measure calculated in accordance with the issuer's GAAP and presented in its financial statements.
+However, an issuer should not present a non-GAAP financial measure in a way that confuses or obscures the most directly comparable measure specified, defined or determined under the issuer's GAAP presented in its financial statements.

-In order to ensure that a non-GAAP financial measure does not mislead investors, an issuer should clearly define the measure and explain its relevance.
-As well, an issuer should present the measure on a consistent basis from period to period or explain any changes.
-Specifically, an issuer should:
+In order to ensure that a non-GAAP financial measure does not mislead investors, an issuer should:

-1. state explicitly that the non-GAAP financial measure does not have any standardized meaning prescribed by the issuer's GAAP and is therefore unlikely to be comparable to similar measures presented by other issuers;
+1. state explicitly that the non-GAAP financial measure does not have any standardized meaning under the issuer's GAAP and therefore may not be comparable to similar measures presented by other issuers;

 3. explain why the non-GAAP financial measure provides useful information to investors and the additional purposes, if any, for which management uses the non-GAAP financial measure;

-4. provide a clear quantitative reconciliation from the non-GAAP financial measure to the most directly comparable measure calculated in accordance with the issuer's GAAP and presented in its financial statements, referencing to the reconciliation when the non-GAAP financial measure first appears in the document, or in the case of content on a website, in a manner that meets this objective (for example, by providing a link to the reconciliation);
+5. provide a clear quantitative reconciliation from the non-GAAP financial measure to the most directly comparable measure specified, defined or determined under the issuer's GAAP and presented in its financial statements, referencing to the reconciliation when the non-GAAP financial measure first appears in the document, or in the case of content on a website, in a manner that meets this objective (for example, by providing a link to the reconciliation);

-In staff's view, non-GAAP financial measures generally should not describe adjustments as non-recurring, infrequent or unusual, when a similar loss or gain is reasonably likely to occur within the next two years or occurred during the prior two years.
+6. ensure that the non-GAAP financial measure does not describe adjustments as non-recurring, infrequent or unusual, when a similar loss or gain is reasonably likely to occur within the next two years or occurred during the prior two years; and

-Disclosing an Additional GAAP Measure Before Filing Financial Statements
+IV.
+Disclosing Additional Subtotals before Filing Financial Statements

-An issuer may present an additional GAAP measure in a press release or some other location outside of an issuer's financial statements or MD&A before filing on SEDAR its financial statements that include the additional GAAP measure.
-In order to avoid any confusion about the additional GAAP measure, management should describe the additional GAAP measure and explain its composition.
+An issuer's GAAP may require the presentation of additional subtotals in the financial statements when such presentation is relevant to an understanding of the issuer's financial position or financial performance.
+An example of this requirement is found in paragraphs 55 and 85 of IAS 1 Presentation of Financial Statements (IAS 1).
+An issuer may choose to present these additional subtotals in a press release or some other location outside of an issuer's financial statements before filing on SEDAR its financial statements.
+In order to avoid any confusion about these additional subtotals, management should explain their composition.
 This may be accomplished by:

-• including a copy of the statement that contains the additional GAAP measure (for example, the statement of financial position or the statement of comprehensive income).
+• including a copy of the statement that contains these additional subtotals (for example, the statement of profit or loss and other comprehensive income), or

 National Policy 41-201 Income Trusts and Other Indirect Offerings provides additional guidance on measures of cash available for distribution.

-The content of this notice applies equally to disclosure of forward-looking non-GAAP financial measures.
+The contents of this notice apply equally to disclosure of forward-looking non-GAAP financial measures.